Heritage Language Research Institute

 Together with Duke university and UCLA's National Heritage Language Resource Center, the UNC Department of Linguistics will co-host the Thirteenth Heritage Language Research Institute, June 7-10, 2021.
 The theme of this year's Institute is language similarity and language distance in bilingual/heritage language situations.
 We are accepting abstracts for poster presentations.
 For more information, and to submit an abstract, please see the event webpage.

-The Department of Linguistics is pleased to announce a new Graduate Certificate program in Computational Linguistics jointly administered by the Department of Computer Science and the School of Information and Library Science.
+The Department of Linguistics is now accepting applications for the Graduate Certificate program in Computational Linguistics jointly administered by the Department of Computer Science and the School of Information and Library Science.
 This program provides students who wish to work in the areas of machine translation, machine learning, speech-to-text software, natural language processing, natural language generation, and artificial intelligence with an understanding of human language structure and the skills of linguistic analysis as well as the computational tools to develop software applications to parse and generate human language.

 Students complete 9 credit hours (3 courses) and attend a monthly brown bag seminar for the duration of their time in the program.